Charismatics, Headaches and Healings

 Introduction

 If you attend almost any Charismatic church meeting, you are sure to hear about supernatural healings.
-They are usually abstract ones such as headaches banished, a sore back relieved, a short leg lengthened, and many other unusual conditions cured.
+They are usually abstract ones, such as headaches banished, a sore back relieved, a short leg lengthened, and many other unusual conditions cured.
 The majority are scientifically unproven because they are too vague.

 Many of the solutions that were applied back then have usefulness for today’s experience.
-This article delves into a few theologians and philosophers to build a proper framework for 21st-century Christian living.

 Who are Charismatics?